-You will likely need to file an I-864 if you have filed (or intend to file) any of the following petitions to sponsor an immigrant for U.S. residence:
+Unfortunately for hesitant sponsors, you will likely need to file out Form I-864 if you have filed (or intend to file) with U.S. Citizenship and Immigration Services either of the following petitions to sponsor an immigrant for U.S. residence:

 A few petitioners can use an easier form of the I-864 Affidavit of Support, called the I-864EZ.
 To be eligible, you must: